Accidents that result in injuries happen all of the time--with many of

 slip and fall accidents, however, it is sometimes difficult to prove who is at fault.
 In order

-To hold another party accountable for injuries caused by a slip and fall
+To succesfully sue a property owner for injuries caused by a slip and fall

-accident, a victim must often prove one of the following:
+accident, a victim must often prove one of the following circumstances:

-or repaired the potential danger, but failed to do so.
-It is imperative
+or removed it, but failed to do so.
+It is imperative to determine if a

 As mentioned above, in order to show that a property owner is liable for